sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 The Linux kernel is completely configurable.
 Drivers can be configured to be installed and completely disabled.
 Here are three options for driver installation:

 - Disabled
-- Built into the kernel (vmlinux image) to be loaded at boot time
+- Built into the kernel (vmlinux image) to be loaded at boot time (avoid for long booting times!)
 - Built as a module to be loaded as needed using modprobe.

 It is a good idea to configure drivers as modules, to avoid large kernel images.
 Modules (.ko files) can be loaded when the kernel detects hardware that matches the driver.
 Building drivers as modules allows them to be loaded on demand, instead of keeping them around in the kernel image even when the hardware is either not being used, or not even present on the system.